SamOllason/samollason.github.io/_posts/2025-07-24-using-copilot-agent-and-tdd.markdown

 I've long been a fan of using TDD (Test Driven Development) as a development practice for many reasons.
 The obvious ones are that by the time you are finished, you have tests written (instead of moving onto the next feature) and self-documenting code.
 But another reason, with my product management hat on, is that it constantly forces you to think about the *problems* you are solving *while working on the solution* (e.g. "I want a method that formats the date of birth field on the screen ... so that users don't have to calculate this themselves"), which I think keeps re-focussing you on what you are trying to achieve.

-One of the challenges I have always found with TDD is how frustrating and long-winded it can be to set up the infrastructure and boilerplate needed for tests, especially if you are creating tests for a new class or file that doesn't have any prior art.
+**One of the challenges I have always found with TDD is how frustrating and long-winded it can be to set up the infrastructure and boilerplate needed for tests**, especially if you are creating tests for a new class or file that doesn't have any prior art.
 Anyone who has written unit tests in real production apps knows how fiddly and time-consuming it is to mock all of the dependencies needed for unit tests etc etc. We've all been there when you need 50+ lines of setup boilerplate ... all for a method assertion that is one line of code.
 However, CoPilot changes that!
 It's extremely good, though not perfect, at generating all of that setup and boilerplate.

-This leans into the motto I've read about: "outsource your tasks, not your thinking" to CoPilot.
+This leans into the motto I've read about: **"outsource your tasks, not your thinking"** to CoPilot.

 This has led me to change my workflow for most tasks to: